 There are times when more than one federal agency may be involved.
 In these cases, the agencies serve as joint leads, or one or more agencies, while the Department of Energy (DOE) may serve as the cooperating agency.

 When the government proposes a new dam or bridge, or when a private company seeks to build a pipeline that needs a federal permit, NEPA requires the lead federal agency to take several steps before breaking ground:

 The following flowchart highlights each step in the NEPA process.
-At the conclusion of this article, you’ll find an in-depth decision-making checklist and tool (complimentary) that can be downloaded, printed and used to make sure your projects are proceeding the right way.
+At the conclusion of this article, you’ll find a complimentary in-depth decision-making checklist and tool that can be downloaded, printed, and used to make sure your projects are continuing in the right direction.

 There are three primary categories of review and documentation as part of the NEPA process:

 - Environmental Impact Statement (EIS).
 NEPA requires the lead federal agency to prepare an EIS for major federal actions that could greatly affect social and economic conditions or environmental quality.
 An EIS is a detailed analysis of the potential impacts of a proposed action and the range of reasonable alternatives.
 Public participation is an important part of the EIS process.

 - Environmental Assessment (EA).
 When the need for an EIS is unclear, an agency may prepare an EA to determine whether an EIS is needed or to issue a Finding of No Significant Impact (FONSI).
 An EA is a briefer analysis.
 The process requires opportunity for public consumption, comment, and feedback.
 The federal agency leading the process will approve the findings based on the information within the NEPA document and take into consideration public or other agency comments.
 The findings are called a Record of Decision (ROD).